techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 point is that you understand what is needed to test against your acceptance criteria.

-- For demonstration purposes, we've chosen to use a Dummy to substitute in place of the `SimpleLoggerImpl`.
+- For demonstration purposes, we've chosen to use a Dummy to substitute in place of the `SimpleLogger`.

 - In [Activity 1](activity_1.md), we identified the `DummySimpleLogger`